Transport

 To access Telegram via HTTP(s) proxy, you can use HttpProxyTcpTransport

-, which is provided by @mtcute/http-proxy
+, which is provided by runtime-specific packages:

-import { HttpProxyTcpTransport } from '@mtcute/http-proxy'
+import { HttpProxyTcpTransport } from '@mtcute/node' // or '@mtcute/bun' / '@mtcute/deno'

 const tg = new TelegramClient({